timgoellner/Portfolio/README.md

 - PostgreSQL database
 - Nginx reverse proxy

-Down below are the steps to create the docker network and start the different docker container.
+Down below are the steps to create the docker network and start the different docker containers.

 ## Docker Network
 ```shell